davidwrede/chef-web-docs-1/step_resource/step_resource_scm_get_latest_version.rst

+.. tag resource_scm_get_latest_version

 ..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-..
-To get the latest version of |couch db|:
+To get the latest version of CouchDB:

 .. code-block:: ruby